niiknow/stathub/README.md

 High performance, flat-file stats collection that support multi-tenancy with python and nginx

 # strategy
-> For high performance, live tracking of hit/counter, we put nginx in front because nginx has been battle tested and is most used web servers.
+> For high performance, live tracking of hit/counter, we put nginx in front because nginx is popular and battle tested.

 ![Market Share](https://blog.logrocket.com/wp-content/uploads/2021/10/w3-web-server-popularity-by-ranking.png)